 We are most familiar with motion sickness on ships.
-The constant “motion” of the ship allows for nausea that eventually may lead
+The constant “motion” of the ship allows for nausea that eventually may lead to vomiting.

 The medical description of motion sickness is that the inner ear is affected because the motion is sending different messages to the brain.
 Even though the vehicle is moving, the body is not, and so the conflict begins.